Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Main results

 In particular, \Cref{thm:existence E=0} is valid for all $ \bb_\nu $, with $-1<\nu\le\nu_{\sigma_1} <0$. \end{rem}

-\Cref{thm:existence E=0} provides the existence of weak solutions to \eqref{main:eq}-\eqref{in:eq} for the case where the transfer of mass is allowed, which was excluded in \cite{GL22021}.
-However, these results are restricted to the breakage kernel $\bb$, which satisfies either \eqref{AOM<1b:eq}, while expanding the class of initial data considered in \cite{GL12021}.
-The proofs of the \Cref{thm:existence E=0} are established using a compactness argument in the space $ \Xi_{0,+} \cap \Xi_{1} $, a method initially developed in \cite{stewart1989} for the coagulation-fragmentation equation and later modified for \eqref{main:eq}-\eqref{in:eq} in \cite{GL22021} for the case when the trasfer of mass is not allowed.
-Here, due to the presence of mass transfer, the time monotonicity of superlinear moments established in \cite{GL22021} is no longer valid, which is now handled by using a lower bound on the moment of order ${\sigma_1}$.\\
+\Cref{thm:existence E=0} provides the existence of weak solutions to \eqref{main:eq}-\eqref{in:eq} for the case where the transfer of mass is allowed, which was excluded in \cite{GL22021}. {However, this result is restricted to the breakage kernel $\bb$, which satisfies \eqref{AOM<1b:eq}, while expanding the class of initial data considered in \cite{GL12021}.} The proof of \Cref{thm:existence E=0} is established using a compactness argument in the space $ \Xi_{0,+} \cap \Xi_{1} $, a method initially developed in \cite{stewart1989} for the coagulation-fragmentation equation and later modified for \eqref{main:eq}-\eqref{in:eq} in \cite{GL22021} for the case where the transfer of mass is not allowed.
+Here, due to the presence of mass transfer, the time monotonicity of superlinear moments established in \cite{GL22021} is no longer valid, which is now handled by using a lower bound on the moment of order ${\sigma_1}$, {as in \cite{ali2024}}.\\